Wasealex/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2-groups prints all group of current user(groups) 3-new_owner changes owner of file to a given user(chown) 4-empty create an empty file(touch)
+5-execute adds execute permission to owner of a file(744)